anafilipabsilva/jira-cli/docs/features.md

 ### Create Issues

-The following command allows creating one or multiple issues from a file.
+The following command allows creating one or multiple issues from a file:

 ```bash
 $ jira-cli create:issues -f <filepath>